-It’s also good practice to keep an electronic version of all data submitted to the regulator for future reference.
+If your firm is to be audited during this time, prepare to go electronic.
+Keep an electronic version of all data submitted to the regulator for future reference.

 First, again remind all staff that there is nothing to fear with this process.
 It’s part of being in a regulated industry.

 A day or two before the examination, conduct a staff meeting to help everyone prepare, set expectations and review roles and rules for the team members.